FOR AGES 3 YEARS TO 18 YEARS

 Clown triggerfish are found in the oceans around coral and rocky reefs.
 They prefer clear tropical and sub-tropical waters.

 The clown triggerfish's habitat is concentrated in the Indian Ocean and the West Pacific Ocean.
 They are mostly found in Australia, Indonesia, and Sumatra.
-Its habitat also includes the coast of east and south Africa and Japan.
+Its habitat also includes the coast of East and South Africa and Japan.
 It is found in New Caledonia too.

 A clown triggerfish (Balistoides conspicillum) is solitary by nature.
-Sometimes they are found in pairs or in loose groups but this mainly happens when they are reproducing.
+Sometimes they are found in pairs or loose groups but this mainly happens when they are reproducing.

 The fish can live for up to eight years in the wild.
-In captivity and in aquariums, they can live up to 20 years.
+In captivity and aquariums, they can live up to 20 years.

-Males and females of this species meet at traditional breeding grounds.
-This meet is governed by the moon and tides.
-Males are quick to establish their own territories and form nests on the seabed.
-Once females arrive, the males actively court them.
-A female decides which male to choose and the eggs are then laid and quickly fertilized by the males.
 One male may look after a harem of two to five females.
 Females are known to blow water at the eggs to keep them well supplied with oxygen.
 A female takes charge once the eggs hatch and it takes around eight days for the eggs to hatch.
-The fries are kept deep under the ocean at the same place where spawning takes place.
-This is done until they have a range of 6-7.9 (15-20 cm) in size.

 The eggs are green in color and are laid in mortar-shaped nests.
 They hatch after dark and the juveniles reach sexual maturity after one year.
 They have more spots on their bodies.